gabrielbazan/lycheepy/README.md

 Placed on the [wps](/lycheepy/wps) directory, it is an implementation of the OGC WPS standard.
 More precisely, it is a Python implementation of that standard, called [PyWPS](http://pywps.org/).

-PyWPS uses a [configuration file](/lycheepy/wps/wps/pywps.cfg).
-There, we can:
+PyWPS uses a [configuration file](http://pywps.readthedocs.io/en/master/configuration.html), placed [here](/lycheepy/wps/wps/pywps.cfg), where you can:
  * Specify metadata about the server instance.
  * Configure the WPS server.
 For example, specifying how many processes can be running in parallel.
  * Configure logging policies, such as the logging level.

 #### Configuration